 Chris Mosby, Systems Management Server administrator for a regional bank and moderator of the MyITforum security message board, said the confusion made both jobs difficult.

-"Vendors weren't even on the same page as to how many variants were floating around, and with all the confusion over what was what, I couldn't really do
+"Vendors weren't even on the same page as to how many variants were floating around, and with all the confusion over what was what, I couldn't really do much until late in the day," he said.
+"The panic and confusion was worse than the actual outbreak."

 It happened again this week with the Mydoom family.
 AV vendors are still squabbling over whether the two latest additions are variants or so substantially different that Mydoom-AG and Mydoom-AH should be renamed Bofra-A and Bofra-B. In the meantime, Mydoom-AI began circulating.